yufanghou/yufanghou.github.io/_pages/about.md

 - Please note that I do **not** respond to individual emails if the content can be addressed through the forms provided above.
 I will review all applications and reach out to you if there is a fit for our lab.

+-->

 <!--If you're passionate about advancing research in any of the following areas, I'd love to hear from you: 1) Governance of Large Language Models (LLMs); 2) Computational Argumentation and Fact-checking; 3) NLP for Science; 4) Knowledge and Reasoning.
 For more details on the positions and how to apply, please visit [the IT:U application page](https://it-u.at/en/research/research-groups/natural-language-processing/).
 Feel free to reach out to me via email (yufang.hou@it-u.at) if you're interested in joining our team or have any questions.-->

 ## News

+- 01/2025 Our paper "[Grounding Fallacies Misrepresenting Scientific Publications in Evidence](https://arxiv.org/abs/2408.12812)" has been accepted at NAACL 2025 Main Conference.

 - 10/2024 I gave an invited talk "[The AI-Augmented Scientist: Building Computational Models for Effective Knowledge Synthesis and Dissemination](https://gu-clasp.github.io/events/seminars/2024-10-23/)" at CLASP (The Centre for Linguistic Theory and Studies in Probability), University of Gothenburg on October 23rd.